Share →

 Is this land made for you and me?

-The Wikipedia site is actually pretty interesting.
-It talks about how the above lyrics were restored at Obama’s inaugural (more proof that he’s a socialist).
+The Wikipedia talks about how the lyrics were restored at Obama’s inaugural (more proof that he’s a socialist).
 It also includes a note Guthrie made about his copyright of the song:

 “This song is Copyrighted in U.S., under Seal of Copyright # 154085, for a period of 28 years, and anybody caught singin it without our permission, will be mighty good friends of ourn, cause we don’t give a dern.
 Publish it.
 Write it.
 Sing it.
 Swing to it.
 Yodel it.
 We wrote it, that’s all we wanted to do.”

-What prompted my interest in Guthrie is Rolling Stone’s review of the latest release of his songs.
+Rolling Stone’s review of the latest re-release prompted my interest in Guthrie’s this song.
 The review includes a picture, which I’m ashamed to say I haven’t seen before.
-When I saw it, I just went “wow.”
+My immediate response: “wow.”

 this-machine-kills-facists